jnre/mevn-learning/README.md

 - 504 gateway timeout

 controller will be handling all the getpost,put,delete fields to connect to db. info are through body,and params for id
+##vue

 `install -g vue-cli`
 `vue init webpack <name of project>`use vue router,es lint with airbnb, karma testrun with nightwatch e2e\
-edit HelloWorld.vue to change the layout,place css into src sub folders as shown using vuetify like bootstrap `npm install bootstrap bootstrap-vue vuetify --save`\
-route done from router folder, same style with express where components are the webpages
+edit HelloWorld.vue to change the layout,place css into src sub folders as shown using vuetify like bootstrap `npm install bootstrap bootstrap-vue vuetify --save`\ add to index.html for styleseheet route done from router folder, same style with express where components are the webpages

 ### understand vue